matchy-at-snu/csintro4bio/README.md

 ## How to run

+0. Clone the repo
-Clone the repository and run `env_init.py` to download the necessary datasets.
+1. Run `download_data.sh` to download the data
+2. `python mission/00/Mission.py` to run the code (where you run the code is not important though)